robonomist/robonomistClient/README.md

 ## Getting started

-Once installed, set your Robonomist Data Server’s address option `robonomist.server`.
-Now can start exploring the database.
+Once installed, set the hostname of your Robonomist Data Server and connnect with `set_robonomist_server` function.
+Then you can start exploring the database.

     library(robonomistClient)
     set_robonomist_server("hostname.com")